Lightning strike: Epidemiology

 According to the CDC there are about 6,000 lightning strikes per minute, or more than 8 million strikes every day.
 As of 2008 there were about 240,000 "lightning strikes incidents" around the world each year.

 According to the National Oceanic and Atmospheric Administration in 2012, over the twenty years to 2012 the United States averaged 51 annual lightning strike fatalities, making it the second-most frequent cause of weather-related death after floods.
 In the US, as of 1999, between 9 and 10% of those struck died, with an annual average of 25 deaths in the 2010s decade (16 in 2017).

 In the United States in the period 2009 to 2018 an average of 27 lightning fatalities occurred per year.
 In the United States an average of 23 people died from lightning per year from 2012 to 2021.
 Some people suffer from lifelong brain injuries.

 As of 2005, in Kisii, Kenya, some 30 people die each year from lightning strikes.
 Kisii's high rate of lightning fatalities occurs because of the frequency of thunderstorms and because many of the area's structures have metal roofs.
 As of 2013, direct-strike casualties could be much higher than reported numbers.
 In 2015 it was reported that between five and ten deaths from lightning occur in Australia every year with over 100 injuries occurring.

 In 2018, it was reported that "a direct strike accounts for only 3 to 5 percent of all injuries and death, while ground currents, which spread out over the ground after lightning strikes, account for up to 50 per cent... ...Where the lightning strikes the ground, the ground becomes highly electrified and if you're within that area of ground electrification..." you can receive an electrical shock from the lightning.

-As of 2021, it has been reported that "30-60 people are struck by lightning each year in Britain, and on average, 3 (5-10%) of these strikes are fatal."

-In 2021, it was estimated that "...one in four people struck by lightning were sheltering under trees."
+In 2021, one report wrote that "30-60 people are struck by lightning each year in Britain, and on average, 3 (5-10%) of these strikes are fatal."
+It also estimated that "...one in four people struck by lightning were sheltering under trees."